 Do we want to see the world burn?

-What an attentive reader of contemporary books, printed periodicals and online media is bound to notice in the course of the years is an as it were familiar set of recurring themes, accompanying an (usually, but not necessarily) unprecedented and dreadful kind of event or a political circumstance.
+If you’re an unbiased and attentive reader of contemporary books, printed periodicals and online news media you’ll probably notice over time a, as it were, familiar set of recurring themes, often reflecting a current, terrible event or a political circumstance.

-One of those recurring themes is the outlook on a soon to come collapse of the economic system, financial markets, or other vital devices (food supply chains, health care), and another – less violent but gloomy in a similar fashion – the incessant decline of culture, morale and social cohesion in the Western World.
+One of those recurring themes is the anticipation of a soon to come collapse of the economic system, financial markets, or other vital devices (food supply chains, health care), and another – less violent but gloomy in a similar fashion – the incessant decline of culture, morale and social cohesion in the Western World.

-The impulse behind this is anyone’s guess.
-Increasing click-rates or sold copies with a controversial topic seems one of the obvious reasons.
+Off the bat, I can only guess about the impulse behind it.
+Increasing click-rates or sold copies thru a controversial topic appears as one of the obvious reasons.

-Narcissistic attention-seeking for its own sake, or an attempt to push a political agenda can be reasons just as well.
+Selfish attention-seeking for its own sake, or an attempt to promote a political agenda can be reasons just as well.

 However, such sorts of simplistic explanations I never found really convincing though they surely have their merits.
-They always address distasteful elements of the human nature like greed or power-hunger, but, as it seems, they ignore an underlying spiritual dimension.
+They always address the distasteful elements of the human nature like greed or power-hunger, but they ignore the underlying spiritual dimension.

 “Certainly it is possible that the advent to power of the masses marks one of the last stages of Western civilization, a complete return to those periods of confused anarchy which seem always destined to precede the birth of every new society.” – Gustave Le Bon